igk1024/portfolio/README.md

 # Professional Portfolio

-## User Story
+## Description
-AS AN employer
-I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position
+This website is a portfolio of my work samples.

 ## Acceptance Criteria
 Here are the critical requirements necessary to develop a portfolio that satisfies a typical hiring manager’s needs: